omidfarhang/omid.dev/content/posts/2010-10-19-internet-about-to-hit-2-billion-users.en.md

 The ITU, an agency of the United Nations that monitors communication technology issues, said these high-speed internet connections, which are increasingly needed to view modern Web content efficiently, are the key to continued growth.

-&#8220;Broadband is the next tipping point, the next truly transformational technology,&#8221; Secretary-General Hamadoun Toure said in a written statement. &#8220;It can generate jobs, drive growth and productivity, and underpin long-term economic competitiveness.&#8221;
+“Broadband is the next tipping point, the next truly transformational technology,” Secretary-General Hamadoun Toure said in a written statement.
+“It can generate jobs, drive growth and productivity, and underpin long-term economic competitiveness.”

 Only about 8 percent of the world will have broadband access this year, according to the report.